 The winds cut deeper and make progressively louder noises as the days shorten.
 Fog creeps in from the sea more often.
-And then Halloween shows up as if to really remind us of things otherworldly.
+And then Halloween shows up as if to remind us of things otherworldly.
 It’s no wonder Oregon’s northern coast has a load of ghostly tales swirling about.
-It’s no wonder the remake of “The Fog” currently in release is set in a fictional North Oregon Coast town.
+It’s no wonder the remake of “The Fog” is set in a fictional North Oregon Coast town.
 From flying pots and specters who’ve moved from one building to another in Seaside, the ghostly legends of a hotel in the Nehalem Bay, to the myriad of hauntings in ancient Astoria – there’s plenty for the ghost-hunting tourist in this pristine and stunning area.

 Sleepless In Seaside

 Tales of things creepy abound in Seaside – but they’re hard to find.
 It’s almost as if they’ve been swept under the carpet.